Cinema of Latvia: Soviet period

-After the Soviet occupation of Latvia in 1940 Lapenieks emigrated and after the end of the war his son Vilis Lapenieks began his film-making career abroad where he has been credited internationally as cinematographer on more than 63 titles.
+After the Soviet occupation of Latvia in 1940, Lapenieks emigrated and after the end of the war, his son Vilis Lapenieks began his film-making career abroad, where he has been credited internationally as a cinematographer on more than 63 titles.

 The Riga Documentary Film Studio was created in Latvia during the first year of Soviet occupation.
-During the first decades of Soviet rule filmmakers in Latvia were coming mostly from Soviet Russia creating propaganda films to depict the victory of Socialism.
+During the first decades of Soviet rule, filmmakers in Latvia were coming mostly from Soviet Russia and were creating propaganda films to depict the victory of Socialism.

 After the death of Stalin in 1953, a more liberal period in the Soviet Union's cultural policies followed.
-Filmmakers started to enjoy greater artistic control at the same time the Soviet State Committee for Cinematography in Moscow provided the money, state censorship body Glavlit and CPSU Department of Culture had the control over releasing the movies.
+Filmmakers started to enjoy greater artistic control; at the same time, the Soviet State Committee for Cinematography in Moscow provided the money.
+State censorship body Glavlit and CPSU Department of Culture had the control over releasing the movies.

 The first Latvian feature films produced during the era still had to meet the ideological requirements of the Soviet regime: The Story of a Latvian Rifleman (1957) directed by Pāvels Armands and "Tobago" Changes Its Course (1965) directed by Aleksandrs Leimanis were produced.

-In 1963 the Riga Film Studio completed the construction of 1890 square metre film studio complex.
+In 1963, the Riga Film Studio completed the construction of 1890 square metre film studio complex.

-In the 1970s Aleksandrs Leimanis and Gunārs Piesis became the most popular directors in Latvia making a series of historical adventure films.
+In the 1970s, Aleksandrs Leimanis and Gunārs Piesis became the most popular directors in Latvia making a series of historical adventure films.
 Pūt, vējini ("Blow, Little Wind") (1973) directed by Piesis is a movie based on a play of Latvian poet Rainis.
 Nāves ēnā (In the Shadow of Death) (1971) is adopted from a story of Rudolfs Blaumanis.
 One of the most popular films from the era is A Limousine the Colour of Midsummer's Eve (1981) directed by Jānis Streičs, a light parody on the Soviet system.